Imagine it’s 5:00 a.m. and your cell phone alarm is ringing. You’re supposed to be at the gym in 30 minutes for your morning conditioning session.

 P.M.
 Routine (x7)

 You can see that he is tracking some of his intentions seven days a week, some two-four days a week, and others he is tracking as he is available to do (like walking his dog or FaceTiming his wife)—depending on whether he's on the road or at home.
+You can read more about this player's success using the success checklist drill/strategy and refined process here.

 Stay emotionally neutral in your evaluation of yourself, especially early on in the process